-Previously, Kara served as a summer associate in the firm’s Washington, D.C., office where she worked directly with partners in business, litigation, FDA, government contracting, and health care groups.
-In this role, she conducted legal research on compliance issues, including accidental and intentional adulteration for food companies, poison packing prevention for drug companies, and international regulations compliance for cosmetic and telemedicine companies.
+Kara has also handled issues in FDA and government contracting compliance, including accidental and intentional adulteration for food companies, poison packing prevention for drug companies, and international regulations compliance for cosmetic and telemedicine companies.
 Additionally, she also analyzed burdens for False Claims Act cases, reviewed standards of operating procedures for health care facilities, and consolidated recent Office of the Inspector General opinions.

-Kara’s prior experience also includes clerking for the U.S. Department of Health and Human Services Office of the Inspector General (HHS-OIG) where she worked extensively on exclusion appeals, self-disclosures, corporate integrity agreements, and reportable events.
+Before joining Foley, Kara held a clerkship for the U.S. Department of Health and Human Services Office of the Inspector General (HHS-OIG) where she worked extensively on exclusion appeals, self-disclosures, corporate integrity agreements, and reportable events.
 She also held an internship at the U.S. Attorney’s Office Western District of Missouri.

 Kara has been a member of the American Health Lawyers Association since 2016 and is part of the leadership development program working with the Tax & Finance Practice Group within this association.